CENG501-Projects/CENG501-Fall2024/EkinUcar/Readme.md

 The original paper provides the following hyperparameters for the experimental setups for different Long Range Arena (LRA) tasks:

+Table 1: Hyperparameter Configurations
 <img width="900" alt="LRA parameters" src="https://github.com/user-attachments/assets/ad5f033b-7d65-49b5-af5a-d59dce0dd289">

-In the table, LR is learning rate and WD is weight decay.
+In the Table 1, LR is learning rate and WD is weight decay.
 BN and LN refer to Batch Normalization and Layer Normalization, respectively.

 The hyperparameters for the LaS attention are as follows: